Rohan-Vij/senlaw/README.md

 View the API's documentation by going to **[http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)** after starting the server.

-Use [Insomnia](https://insomnia.rest/download) to test the API using it's Swagger doucmentation.
+Use [Insomnia](https://insomnia.rest/download) or test the API using it's inbuilt Swagger documentation.